software-engineering-amsterdam/ST2017_WG_13/Members/11721677-PaulSpencer/3/Exercise_4.md

 propositionGeneratorWithIdBetween min max = liftM Prop (choose (min, max))
 ````

-To genererate the Proposition we use the liftM function to lift the Prop constructor into the int generator monad (Gen Int) that the function choose creates to return a logic formula generator (Gen Form / LogicFormulaGenerator).
-As the proposition generator does not recurse arbitraryFormulaGenerator, this proposition is now the terminating leaf of this branch of the formula.
+To genererate the Proposition we use the liftM function to lift the `Prop` constructor into the int generator monad (`Gen Int`) that the function choose creates to return a logic formula generator (`Gen Form` / `LogicFormulaGenerator`).
+As the proposition generator does not recurse `arbitraryFormulaGenerator`, this proposition is now the terminating leaf of this branch of the formula.

 **Discussion**
 Because there is a 1 in 7 chance that this will be picked first, there is a 1 in 7 chance that our tree will only be 1 proposition long, which is valid.
-For clarity we chose to use oneof to select this generator, rather than weighting it lower by using frequency.
+For clarity we chose to use `oneof` to select this generator, rather than weighting it lower by using frequency.
 We discussed whether or not to allow the selection of the proposition generator before reaching the natural end of a branch and decided to allow it to allow for much more naturally unbalanced formulas

 #### negation generator
-The negation generator is simple, it applys the negation constructor to a formula created by recursively calling the arbitraryFormulaGenerator. because the arbitraryFormulaGenerator is of a monadic type it uses, as will the rest of the generators, liftM to put the constructor with in the LogicFormulaGenerator.
+The negation generator is simple, it applys the negation constructor to a formula created by recursively calling the `arbitraryFormulaGenerator`.
+Because the `arbitraryFormulaGenerator` is of a monadic type it uses, as will the rest of the generators, `liftM` to put the constructor with in the `LogicFormulaGenerator`.
 As negation only has one branch we reduce the maximum remaining formulas on that branch by 1.

 ````haskell